PX4/PX4-user_guide/en/gps_compass/septentrio_asterx-rib.md

 ### Power Supply Options

-When a USB cable is connected to the micro USB connector, the interface board is powered from the computer through the USB connector.Alternatively, the power can be applied from the PWR_IN pins of the 44-pin connector.
+When a USB cable is connected to the micro USB connector, the interface board is powered from the computer through the USB connector.
+Alternatively, the power can be applied from the PWR_IN pins of the 44-pin connector.
 The voltage range when powering from the PWR_IN pins is 4.5V to 30V.
 Power can be applied from both sources at the same time.
 On-board diodes prevent short circuits.
 The interface board provides the 3V3 supply to the AsteRx-m3 OEM receiver and a 5V DC voltage to the VANT pin of the AsteRx-m3 OEM.

 ## Hardware setup